 shall not be reduced nor increased other than as provided in paragraph (a) nor subject to Part K7 shall the registration be terminated except as provided in Clause 5.4.

-The Pipeline User will cease to be registered as holding DM Capacity at a DM Supply Point Component when the Pipeline User submits or is deemed to have submitted a Supply Point Withdrawal which becomes effective in respect of the relevant Supply Point in accordance with Part CIV2.1.
+The Pipeline User will cease to be registered as holding DM Capacity at a DM Supply Point when the Pipeline User submits or is deemed to have submitted a Supply Point Withdrawal which becomes effective in respect of the relevant Supply Point in accordance with Part CIV2.1.

 Downstream Systems